ijknabla/OpenModelicaCompilerForPython/README.md

 ### About session API

-All methods of session as same as modelica-functions in _OpenModelica.Scripting.*_ in terms of argument types and return value types.
-If you want to know accurate signature, read `help(session)` or Scripting API section of OpenModelica UserGuide.
+All session methods are _OpenModelica.Scripting.*_ functions.
+The names and types of arguments and return values are the same as the original modelica function, and session internally converts between the python class and the modelica class.

+If you want to know more about each session method, you can display it with the `help ()` function.

 - [UserGuide for OpenModelica Scripting API (v1.14)](https://www.openmodelica.org/doc/OpenModelicaUsersGuide/1.14/scripting_api.html)
 - [UserGuide for OpenModelica Scripting API (v1.15)](https://www.openmodelica.org/doc/OpenModelicaUsersGuide/1.15/scripting_api.html)